Gray background with geometric shapes

 EDGE stands for Equity, Diversity, and Gender Equality.

-The EDGE Certified Foundation is the guardian of the Assessment Methodology and the EDGE Global Standards; accredits, approves, and trains the independent Certification Body auditors and Scheme Managers; oversees the quality, consistency, and robustness of Certification Body performance; and oversees the use of the EDGE Seals and labels by certified organizations.
+The EDGE Certified Foundation is the guardian of the Assessment Methodology and the EDGE Standards; accredits, approves, and trains the independent Certification Body auditors and Scheme Managers; oversees the quality, consistency, and robustness of Certification Body performance; and oversees the use of the EDGE Seals and labels by certified organizations.

 The methodology was designed for medium to large organizations and in order to see the full impact of the analysis, sufficient underlying data is required.
 Therefore, 200 employees per country of operation, single business unit, or unique brand within a country is needed for an organization to be eligible for EDGE Certification.
 If your organization has fewer employees, please get in touch to discuss options.